cazzlewazzle89/FANGORN/README.md

 I plan to update the database with each new GTDB release.
 For the RefSeq/NCBI version - every 12 months seems logical.

 Note: If you want to build your own version using the NCBI taxonomy system, make sure you have the most up-to-date version of the taxonomy database.
-I do this using the commands described in the [TaxonKit manual](https://bioinf.shenwei.me/taxonkit/usage/#before-use).
+I do this using the commands described in the [TaxonKit manual](https://bioinf.shenwei.me/taxonkit/usage/#before-use) described below.
 ```bash
 wget -c ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
 tar -zxvf taxdump.tar.gz